cmu-sei/moodle-tool_lptmanager/README.md

 The **LPT Manager** plugin in Moodle allows users to:

 - Import learning plan templates in CSV format.
 - Export existing learning plan templates for external use.
-- Sync learning plan templates with competency frameworks and automatically create learning plan templates.
+- Match learning plan templates with competency frameworks and automatically create learning plan templates.

 ## Installation